-Of all the woods for exterior applications, western red cedar is usually a top choice.
-It resists decay and insects.
-Additionally, it can be stained or painted.
-Its natural look works well for fascia boards, corner boards and trim around windows and doors.
+Of all the woods for exterior applications, western red cedar is a top choice.
+A natural insulator, it also resists decay and insect infestation.
+Additionally, it can be stained or painted as you wish.
+Its attractive appearance works well for house trim, including fascia boards, corner boards, and trim around windows and doors.

 Western red cedar is available in both clear and knotty grades.
-The clear grade means that the boards possess fewer of the natural knots and other blemishes inherit with natural wood products.
-Knotty grade boards are used for a more rustic, earthy appearance.
-Knotty grade is less expensive than clear grade.
-Rough-cut 2-inch red cedar runs around $4.45 per board foot.
+The clear grade means that the boards possess fewer of the knots and other blemishes inherent in natural wood products.
+Less expensive knotty grade boards are used for a more rustic, earthy appearance.

 California redwood is one of the most popular maintenance-free woods for exterior building purposes.
-It naturally resists insects, rotting, splitting and shrinking.
-It is ideally suited for deck construction and exterior trim.
-The California Redwood Association recommends not applying varnishes, oils or polyurethanes to redwood.
+Naturally resistant to insect damage, rotting, splitting, and shrinking, it is ideally suited for deck construction and exterior wood trim.

 Southern Yellow Pine

 A common trim board is pressure-treated southern yellow pine.
-It is inexpensive, but it tends to warp.
-Unlike cedar and redwood, southern yellow pine is less stable and it is food for wood-eating insects.
-Therefore, it requires more upkeep and maintenance.
+It is inexpensive and widely available, but it tends to warp when it absorbs moisture.
+Unlike cedar and redwood, southern yellow pine is less stable and wood-eating insects consider it delicious food.
+Therefore, this type of decorative wood trim will need more intensive upkeep and maintenance, in terms of cleaning and regular resealing.
 It also requires more nails during installation to retain the desired shape.